Oprah Winfrey Created Her Own Avocado Orchard Because She Thought They Were Too Expensive

-With a net worth of approximately 2.4 billion, Oprah Winfrey is one of the wealthiest women in the nation.
+With a net worth of approximately $2.4 billion, Oprah Winfrey is one of the wealthiest women in the nation.
 Nevertheless, she’s still practical in terms of finances and doesn’t like to spend money if she doesn’t have to.
 The television personality loves vegetables and often shares social media posts of her vast garden.
-Winfrey also loves avocados but thinks they are too expensive to buy in the grocery store.
+Winfrey also loves avocados, but thinks they are too expensive to buy in the grocery store.
 To avoid the price altogether, she decided to create her own avocado orchard where she can now grow and harvest avocados on her own, according to Today.

-Winfrey recently revealed to Trevor Noah on a Between The Scenes insert during The Daily Show that she planned to share some more details of her day to day life.
-Noah wanted to know if Winfrey ever encounters the everyday problems or inconveniences that normal people do, such as her phone running out of battery while she was speaking or the toilet paper roll running out of paper after she used the restroom.
+Winfrey recently revealed to Trevor Noah on a Between The Scenes insert during The Daily Show that she planned to share some more details of her day-to-day life.
+Noah wanted to know if Winfrey ever encounters the everyday problems or inconveniences that normal people do, such as her phone running out of battery while she was speaking, or the toilet paper roll running out of paper after she used the restroom.
 Winfrey stated that these are not things she ever experiences due to careful precautionary measures.
 However, she did reveal something she did consider to be normal about her daily life.

 “I will tell you several things (about me), very normal.
 I travel with my own bread and I bring my own avocados.
 I have an avocado orchard.”

-Noah burst into laughter at the mere idea of it along with the audience.
+Noah burst into laughter at the mere idea of it, along with the audience.

 Oprah Winfrey Thought Avocados Were Too Expensive So She Bought an Orchard: 'It Was Ridiculous to Pay for Avocados!' https://t.co/gNkRcO4Qzv